-The Legal Division counsels the Corporation Commission in a variety of matters, such as Open Meeting Law, ex-parte communications, filing requirements, public records requests, procedural issues, and other similar matters.
+The Legal Division counsels the Arizona Corporation Commission in a variety of matters, such as Open Meeting Law, filing requirements, public records requests, procedural issues, and other similar matters.

 The Corporations Division has the responsibility for processing corporate filings, such as Articles of Incorporation, Certificates of Disclosure, and Annual Reports.
 These items must be submitted to the Commission by every corporation doing business within the State of Arizona.
-The Legal Division advises the Corporation Division on these matters.
+The Legal Division advises the Corporations Division on these matters.